thomasisberg/macos-web-development/README.md

 - **Browse** `http://{any}.test` to visit `~/{user}/WebServer/sites/{any}/public` (fully customizable path).
 - **Switch** between PHP versions 5.6 to 7.4 using command `sphp {version}`, for example `sphp 7.2`.
 - **Distribute** Apache vhosts configuraton and PHP ini from template files in repository.
 Simply adjust them to your needs before installation... or not. 🙃
 - **Opt put** of software you don't want.
-For example `--no-mysql`.
+For example `‑‑no‑mysql`.
-- **Dry run** – check which software is already installed etc. This is the default behaviour, use `--no-dry-run` to actually install stuff.
+- **Dry run** – check which software is already installed etc. This is the default behaviour, use `‑‑no‑dry‑run` to actually install stuff.
 - **Uninstall** – not sure when you would use this, but hey, it's a free world. 😀

 ### Apache configuration

-After installation the Apache vhosts configuration is found at `/usr/local/etc/httpd/extra/httpd-vhosts.conf`.
-Change it whenever you want and restart Apache using `sudo apachectl -k restart`.
+After installation the Apache vhosts configuration is found at `/usr/local/etc/httpd/extra/httpd‑vhosts.conf`.
+Change it whenever you want and restart Apache using `sudo apachectl ‑k restart`.

 ### PHP ini